 "Eligible children and their families were identified by the clinician conducting the assessment.
-If the child and his or her family were willing to find out more about the study a researcher contacted the family and arranged to visit them at a convenient location (usually at home)...Those willing to take part were randomized to receive either specialist medical care or to specialist medical care plus the Phil Parker Lightning Process (LP).
-Allocation ... was implemented ... by the Bristol Randomized Trials Collaboration ...."[61]
+If the child and his or her family were willing to find out more about the study a researcher contacted the family and arranged to visit them at a convenient location (usually at home)...
+Those willing to take part were randomized to receive either specialist medical care or to specialist medical care plus the Phil Parker Lightning Process (LP).
+Allocation... was implemented... by the Bristol Randomized Trials Collaboration...
+"62

-It is important that the pilot trial confirms that allocation concealment can be implemented in a way that could be replicated in the future definitive trial.
+It is important that the pilot trial confirms that allocation concealment can be implemented in a way that could be replicated in the future definitive RCT.
 This involves knowing who generated the randomisation sequence and who enrolled and assigned participants.

-Standard CONSORT item: if done, who was blinded after assignment to interventions (for example, participants, care providers, those assessing outcomes) and how
+- Item 11a - Standard CONSORT item: if done, who was blinded after assignment to interventions (eg, participants, care providers, those assessing outcomes) and how

-Example 1 (blinding of multiple people)
+- Example 1 (blinding of multiple people)

 "Patients, families, ICU [intensive care unit] staff, ultrasound technologists, and research personnel were all blinded to drug allocation.
-The study pharmacist at each center was the only person who was not blinded."[62]
+The study pharmacist at each center was the only person who was not blinded."
+63

-Example 2 (placebo-controlled)
+- Example 2 (placebo controlled)

-"A synbiotic formulation (Synbiotic 2000®) containing 4 strains of probiotic bacteria (10^10 each) plus 4 nondigestible, fermentable dietary fibers (2.5 g each) was provided each day, versus a fiber-only placebo formulation."[63]
+"A synbiotic formulation (Synbiotic 2000®) containing 4 strains of probiotic bacteria ( $10^{10}$ each) plus 4 non-digestible, fermentable dietary fibers (2.5 g each) was provided each day, versus a fiber-only placebo formulation."
+64

-In the future definitive trial investigators will want to reduce the chance of a biased result as much as possible.
-Blinding is seen as one of the most effective ways of doing this, at least in trials where it is feasible to blind (see main CONSORT for details).
+In the future definitive RCT investigators will want to reduce the chance of a biased result as much as possible.
+Blinding is seen as one of the most effective ways of doing this, at least in trials where blinding is feasible (see main CONSORT statement for details).
 The main purpose of a pilot trial is to assess the feasibility of methods, including those to reduce bias.
-In some pilot trials it may be useful to report the method of blinding in detail, as in Example 2, to help readers who may wish to replicate the method in future trials.
+In some pilot trials it might be useful to report the method of blinding in detail, as in example 2, to help readers who might want to replicate the method in future RCTs.

-It is tempting in a pilot trial to try and assess the success of blinding by asking individuals whether they felt they were blinded or not.
-This was done, for example in Arnold et al.[64] However, this is not recommended because evidence suggests that results of doing this largely reflects the effectiveness of the intervention rather than anything else.[65]
+It is tempting in a pilot trial to try and assess the success of blinding by asking people whether they believed they were blinded or not.
+This was done, for example in Arnold et al. This is not recommended, however, because evidence suggests that results of doing this largely reflects the effectiveness of the intervention rather than anything else.

+- Item 11b

-Standard CONSORT item: if relevant, description of the similarity of interventions
+- Standard CONSORT item: if relevant, description of the similarity of interventions

+- Example

-"Each study drug infusion was administered using a standard volume-based rate escalation protocol preceded by the administration of 100 mg of hydrocortisone intravenously, 50 mg of diphenhydramine orally or intravenously, and 650 mg of acetaminophen orally to minimize infusion-related reactions and avoid unblinding."[64]
+"Each study drug infusion was administered using a standard volume-based rate escalation protocol preceded by the administration of 100 mg of hydrocortisone intravenously, 50 mg of diphenhydramine orally or intravenously, and 650 mg of acetaminophen orally to minimize infusion-related reactions and avoid unblinding."

-If blinding is done by creating a placebo, it is important in trials assessing the effect of an intervention to detail what features of the placebo were made similar to the active intervention (usually a drug), for example, appearance, taste, smell, method of administration.
+If blinding is done by creating a placebo, it is important in trials assessing the effect of an intervention to detail what features of the placebo were made similar to the active intervention (usually a drug)-for example, appearance, taste, smell, method of being administered.
 However, many of the interventions described in pilot trials are not drug interventions.
-Nevertheless it remains important to describe what was done to try and ensure the intervention and control arms received identical treatment aside from the active ingredient where this is possible.
-It is equally important to note that for complex interventions it may not be possible or feasible to blind certain individuals to allocation using these types of methods.
+Nevertheless, it remains important to describe what was done to try and ensure that the intervention and control arms received identical treatment aside from the active ingredient where this is possible.
+It is equally important to note that for complex interventions it might not be possible or feasible to blind certain people to allocation using these types of methods.

-Standard CONSORT item: statistical methods used to compare group for primary and secondary outcomes

-Extension for pilot trials: methods used to address each pilot trial objective whether qualitative or quantitative
+- Item 12a - Standard CONSORT item: statistical methods used to compare groups for primary and secondary outcomes - Extension for pilot trials: methods used to address each pilot trial objective whether qualitative or quantitative

-Example 1 (Descriptive and narrative reporting)
+- Example 1 (descriptive and narrative reporting)